Welcome to today's edition of the Rush 24-7 podcast.

 The teenagers accused of murdering Melbourne baseball player Chris Lane were daubed in by a local man who claims his son was the trio's next target.

-Dobbed in means reported.
+Daubbed in means reported.

-D-O-B-B-E-D, daubed in.
+D-O-B-B-E-D, dobbed in.

 Drop the dime.

-Drobbed in, that's Australian for reported.
+That's Australian for reported.

-Chancey, Alan Luna, 16.
+Chancy Alan Luna, 16.

-James Francis Edwards Jr., 15, been charged with first degree murder over the fatal shooting in Duncan, Oklahoma.
+James Francis Edwards Jr., 15, been charged with first-degree murder over the fatal shooting in Duncan, Oklahoma.

-Michael DeWayne Jones, 17 charged with driving the getaway vehicle.
+Michael DeWayne Jones, 17, charged with driving the getaway vehicle.

 My son called me, said they're saying they're coming to kill me.

-So this guy said that his son was next.
+So this guy said that his son was next because they were just bored.

 They were just bored.

-I don't know about I've been bored when I was a teenager.
+I've been bored when I was a teenager.

 Never once thought about going on killing anybody.